holidaycheck/tech-blog/_posts/2017-10-05-apprenticeship-at-8thlight.md

 The **apprenticeship is run like a real project**, like any other client project at 8th Light.
 That is the first learning: discipline.
 By running the apprenticeship like a project an apprentice lives and breathes all parts of a project iteration from the beginning and won’t be surprised when working with customers later.

 At the beginning the mentor creates a curriculum.
 (At some point I remember the ThoughtWorks learning path was mentioned too.)
 The curriculum might be a simple spread sheet that mentor and apprentice have access too.
 Mentor - that is the person that guides the apprentice through their apprenticeship, more about that later.
 The curriculum is the high-level plan for the apprenticeship and every week (that’s how long iteration take) more detailed tasks that are derived from the curriculum are put into a Kanban-like board.
 Theses tasks get estimated by the apprentice and depending on the acceptable load the next iteration’s “to-do” column is being filled.
-The board that we saw being used at 8th Light was a simple three column board with the columns backlog, to-do and done.
+The board that we saw being used at 8th Light was a simple four column board with the (hidden) backlog column, ready, working, and completed.

 At the beginning of an apprenticeship, at the end and also while it is running the apprentices are asked to do a self-assessment on all the topics that the apprenticeship will cover.